psd2-in-a-box/mid-tier/rest-services/descriptions.md

 ## API Capability Set

-In every API of a certain size a number of capabilities are used to provide a particular set of functionality.
+In every API of a certain size a unCommittedBalance of capabilities are used to provide a particular set of functionality.

 This example contains the following capabilities: